The Switching Study

 Understand switcher motivations, behaviours, and decision drivers

-Optimize acquisition, retention, and product strategies
+Optimize acquisition, retention, loyalty and win-back strategies

-Improve media targeting and messaging
+Improve media targeting, positioning and messaging

-Target switchers by generational preferences
+Target switchers by generation, product and channel preferences

-Track competitive movement and emerging threats
+Track competitive movement, share shifts, and emerging threats

-Stay ahead of market change and disruption
+Anticipate market change and identify disruption opportunities

 heidi in the office